 The Board of Trustees is responsible for the other information.
-The other information includes the statement of responsibility, board member list, analysis of variance, and kiwisport report, but does not include the financial statements, and our auditor's report thereon.
+The other information includes the statement of responsibility, board member list, analysis of variance, kiwisport report, and statement of resources, but does not include the financial statements, and our auditor's report thereon.